Ultimate Garden Trends for Summer 2018

 In flowers, look for Proven Winners‘ annual flower of the year: Supertunia Bordeaux, a drought-tolerant purple petunia requiring little care from spring to fall.”

-“Hand-crafted structures are set to be a big trend for 2018, so why not research local artisans for something individually made an unique?
-Whatever design look you are going for there are plenty of options available from handcrafted stone features to wooden arbors.
+“Hand-crafted structures are set to be a big trend for 2018, so why not research local artisans for something individually made and unique?
+Whatever design look you are going for there are plenty of options available from handcrafted stone features to wooden arbours.
 Adding crafted features are a great way of introducing colour, texture and new plants such as vines.
-They are also a great way to continue design themes, for example a rustic garden shed or playhouse for the kids surrounded by dogwood blossoms and azaleas create a whimsical, traditional and rustic feel.”
+They are also a great way to continue design themes, for example, a rustic garden shed or playhouse for the kids surrounded by dogwood blossoms and azaleas create a whimsical, traditional and rustic feel.”